krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 tools that connect low-level activity signals to business-relevant signals such as delay, cost, revenue, and user experience.

-For software development, this enables the construction of context-specific measurement models for operational improvement.
+For software development, this simplifies the construction of bespoke, context-specific measurement models for operational improvement, a powerful alternative to one-size-fits all metrics frameworks and visibility tools that are the only option available today.

 As we’ll see, however, the core ideas of the calculus are more general, with potential applications well beyond the software domain in which it originated.